ECNP currently supports four major new pan-European research enterprises:

 Stay connected: join our LinkedIn group or follow us on .

 Eat2beNICE (Effects of Nutrition and Lifestyle on Impulsive, Compulsive and Externalising Behaviours), another multimillion project, this time under the EU’s Horizon 2020 funding programme, is a pioneering exploration of the nervous system highway that connects our brain to our digestive organs to understand how nutrition interacts with mental health, and in particular whether diet can be linked to control disorders such as impulsivity, compulsivity, addiction and aggression.
 Perhaps the most comprehensive and ambitious project of its kind yet, Eat2beNICE is shining a new light into the darkness that separates what we consume as organisms from how we behave as humans.
+Get more insights on this project by watching this video.

 The conect4children(c4c), is a public-private partnership to improve clinical trial infrastructure to facilitate the development of new drugs for children in Europe.
 A multimillion- euro project, the c4c consortium comprises of a collaborative paediatric network that will facilitate the development of new drugs and other therapies for the entire paediatric population in Europe.
 The six-year project, brings together key stakeholders across academia and industry, and is one of the biggest initiatives funded by the Innovative Medicines Initiative 2 Joint Undertaking (IMI2 JU).
 One of the key goals of the project is to support the use of innovative trial designs and new quantitative methods to foster development of new innovative medicines and to support development in rare paediatric diseases and high medical need area.